 - No Personal Income Tax: There is no personal income tax in Nevada.
 Which makes the Nevada LLC one of the least-taxed business entities in the country.
 Most states levy heavy taxes either on a business entity itself or on those who profit from the business.
 Nevada puts more money in your pocket by eliminating taxes as much as possible.

 - Strong Liability Protection Laws: Nevada is a national leader in the realm of liability protection.
-The NRS are clear that the only remedy available to a creditor is that a court may charge the member’s interest with payment of an unsatisfied debt.
+The NRS are clear that the only remedy available to a creditor is that a court may charge the member’s interest with payment of an unsatisfied debt (known as a Charging Order).
 The NRS, in fact, specifies that no court may order any other remedy.
 As well, an LLC member can be held individually liable for the debts or obligations of the Nevada company (unless otherwise stated in the LLCs Articles of Organization or a personal agreement signed by the member).

 - Nevada Business Courts: Many entrepreneurs are drawn to Delaware because of Delaware’s Court of Chancery and its longstanding history of business law.
 However, many don’t realize that Nevada has its own Business Courts which, like the Court of Chancery, hear exclusively business-related cases.
 Nevada’s caselaw is known for its business-friendly decisions, which generally favor a Nevada corporation or limited liability company.
 The Nevada Business Courts offer extensive management of cases, the participation of highly knowledgeable judges qualified to interpret the NRS, and a willingness to consider settings for hearings that don’t inhibit business.